The desire to grow, to become a better version of ourselves, lives in almost all of us. According to Tony Robbins, it’s one of the six human needs.

 Rarely does one stop growing because they’ve run out of skills to learn, or people to work with.

 In almost every case, personal growth stalls when perseverance turns into paralysis.

 We might still have the desire, but we stop doing the work.

 I’ve found four common reasons people stop taking action toward their goals, and become paralyzed by personal development.

 Dreaming Instead of Doing

-In every book, seminar, and course I’ve ever experienced, there is a point in time when I’m challenged to dream, create a vision, or start setting goals.
+In every self-help or self-development book, seminar, and course I’ve ever experienced, there is a point in time when I’m challenged to dream, create a vision, or start setting goals.